 A Proven Champion for Middle and Southwest Georgia

-Congressman Sanford Bishop is serving his fifteenth term in the United States House of Representatives, representing the constituents of the Second Congressional District of Georgia.
+Congressman Sanford Bishop is serving his sixteenth term in the United States House of Representatives, representing the constituents of the Second Congressional District of Georgia.
 A consensus builder that works with members on both sides of the aisle, Congressman Bishop is uniquely dedicated to his constituents and has demonstrated himself as a leader inside of Congress.

 Representing Middle and Southwest Georgia, Congressman Bishop defines his goal in public service as “seeking a higher, better quality of life for all citizens by promoting jobs and a stronger, more diversified economy, a better educated population, safe and secure communities free of crime and drugs, a clean environment, affordable and accessible health care, a safe food supply, energy independence, and a strong national defense — all within the context of a balanced budget.”

 A Moderating Voice in Congress

 Congressman Bishop serves as a senior member of the powerful House Committee on Appropriations.
 In 2019, at the beginning of the 116th Congress, he was elected by his colleagues to serve as the Chairman of the House Appropriations Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies.

 In the 118th Congress, he now serves as the top Democrat and Ranking member on this subcommittee.

 Congressman Bishop also serves on the House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies Appropriations Subcommittee.
 As part of his service on this subcommittee, he has championed the largest increase in funding for our nation’s veterans.